marcopennekamp/lore/spec/01-introduction.md

 - **Parser**
 - **Abstract Syntax Tree**
-- **Correctness checks** for constraints, types, and anything else that needs checking.
+- **Correctness checks** for multi-function constraints, types, and anything else that needs checking.
 - **Transpiler** from the AST to Javascript.
 - A **Javascript run-time** that handles multiple-dispatch.